Michael Kopech allows five homers as Giants rout White Sox

 Kopech’s fastball topped out at 97.1 mph but averaged 94.4, according to Baseball Savant.
 More discouraging was that the Giants squared all of his home-run pitches with conviction.

-Tuesday’s day off will allow Michael Kopech more time to heed manager Pedro Grifol’s suggestion that the White Sox “flush” their 12-3 setback to the Giants out of their collective systems.
+The White Sox’ day off Tuesday will allow Michael Kopech more time to heed manager Pedro Grifol’s suggestion that the team “flush” the 12-3 setback against the -Giants out of its system.

 But considering Kopech allowed five of the seven home runs smacked Monday by the Giants, a semi-deep analysis could be in order after the poundage dampened the spirits of a home-opening crowd of 34,784.